camaloon/nax-service/README.md

 #### Debug (development)

+**NOTE:** You can debug from VisualStudio through IIS Express (only local calls), but from the app (not running in the Windows machine) you need to test using the real IIS.
+Remember though that the WCF Test Tool doesn't support cookies, so if using IIS you need to use a tool that support those, like [SoapUI](http://www.soapui.org/).

 - In the IIS Administration software
   - Website configuration:
     - Bindings:
-      - http, all ips, port 80
+      - http, the ip oh the machine, all ips, port 80
-      - https, all ips, port 443
-    - SSL settings
-      - Do not requiere SSL
-      - Ignore certificates

 #### Release (production)

 - In the IIS Administration software
   - Website configuration:
     - Bindings:
-      - https, all ips, port 443
+      - https, the hostname of the machine, all ips, port 443
     - SSL settings
-      - DO requiere SSL
+      - Requiere SSL

 ### Actual deployment: